Cook Like Czechs

 Cream Cheese Coffee Cake - Czech Tvarohový koláč

-Here I am presenting you a delicious Czech cream cheese coffee cake recipe, which is not quite traditional but will surprise you with its juiciness and great taste.
-This sweet pastry made on a baking sheet in the Czech Republic is called "tvarohový koláč".
+Here's a delicious Czech cream cheese coffee cake recipe, known as "Tvarohový koláč."
+While not entirely traditional, it will surprise you with its juiciness and great taste.

 Servings: 12 slices